emi16/internship/H4K_Game.md

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Yellow_Bar.png)

    - [ ] Next, do the same as above, but this time make it a blue bar.
-For both, set the costume center cross to their bottom right just like you did with the D letter.
+For both, set the costume center cross to their bottom right just like you did with the D sprite.

    - [ ] Now, we want to add some code to those bars.
 Add the following code to the blue bar.

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Blue_Bar_Position.png)

-   - [ ] You probably noticed that this code is similar to the one that lets the D turn and float down, this code essentially does the same with the blue bar, just that the bar is first invisible and appears once the platform is in position.
+   - [ ] You probably noticed that this code is similar to the one that lets the D sprite turn and float down, this code essentially does the same with the blue bar, just that the bar is first invisible and appears once the platform is in position.

    - [ ]  Now you want to add the same code to the yellow bar, since this bar isn't at the exact same position, we have to change the output position slightly as shown here: